dmawardi/laravel-blog/README.md

 3. Run the migration using the command: php artisan migrate
 4. Add the fillable/protected columns to the model
 5. Add the relationships to the model by adding methods to the model that return the relationshp: hasMany, belongsTo, belongsToMany, etc.
-6. Once the relationships have been added, to avoid n+1 queries, use the with() method to eager load the relationships
+6. Once the relationships have been added, to avoid n+1 queries, use the with() method to eager load any relationships eg. Post::with('user', 'category')->get();
+7. Define the properties for the factory in the model factory file.
+You can generate a factory file using the command: php artisan make:factory ModelNameFactory.
+Then define the properties for the factory in the file.
+8. Add the factory to the database seeder file
-7. Add seeds to the database using the command: php artisan db:seed (This will use the seeder file in the database/seeders folder)
+9. Add seeds to the database using the command: php artisan db:seed (This will use the seeder file in the database/seeders folder)

 ## Helpful tips